fcplaystation13-sys/The-Eject-bug/README.md

 # The-Eject-bug
-The Eject bug i found on the PS5, i have only found this permanent bug i have barely any knowledge about it yet.
+The Eject bug i found on the PS5,
 What i do know:

 It survives updates, rebootes and more.